cyberseihis/bnnprint/write/paralel.md

 Graphs and tables are presented here that show the area and power requirements for the various versions of hardware implementation for the 6 datasets and their trained models.
-Comparisons for the effect of the various design decisions outlined above are also made.
+Comparisons for the effect of the various design decisions outlined above that are not already displayed are also made.

 The designs will be referred to by nicknames in the following graphs and tables.
 Here is which explanation of each design corresponds to each